What kind of houseplant is it:

 The pothos is very loving of low light.
 So this gives you the option to place it virtually anywhere, provided some light does exist.
 On the flip side, the plant will frown and burn if exposed to direct sunlight.

 The ivy makes a great hanging plant or as a vine traveling throughout your home.
-Have fun and experiment with different types of containers.
-Check out this cool wall mounted planter.
+Have fun and experiment with different types of containers!

 If you decide to vine your pothos, be sure to trim it back occasionally to keep the leaves full and lush and to avoid stringiness.